 You can now say good-bye to error-prone code, full of boilerplate code and clutter that was making our lives as developers much more complicated.

-Let’s start by having a brief introduction to Java Streams first!
+Our goal is to make of this article a kind of java streams cheat sheet, but let’s start by having a brief introduction to Java Streams first!

+What are Java Streams?
 Java Streams are basically a pipeline of aggregate operations that can be applied to process a sequence of elements.

 An aggregate operation is a higher-order function that receives a behaviour in a form of a function or lambda, and that behaviour is what gets applied to our sequence.